SanojFonseka/twaice/README.md

 calculate cumulative throughput using pyspark window functions

 write cumulative throughput data to parquet table for future requirements and partitioned by date and container id

+### SQL query optimization (Task 3)

+optimized SQl query is located in output directory.

+first created a derived table that calculates the average m_voltage per m_container_id.
+Then, joined the measurements table with this derived table on the m_container_id column, and add an additional condition in the ON clause to filter only the rows where m_voltage is greater than the average m_voltage for that m_container_id.
+By this way there is no corelated subqueries and also prevent unnecessary comparisons between values.